colelabar/CSET220_Final_Project/documentation/API-Doc.md

 **PUT /admin/userban**:
 When an admin clicks on the "Ban" button in the admin dashboard, the front-end makes an AJAX call that routes through the API.
 The API sends this to the back-end logic to changed the "isFlagged" field of the respective user row in the database.

+**PUT /admin/userunban**:
+When an admin clicks on the "Ban" button in the admin dashboard, the front-end makes an AJAX call that routes through the API.
+The API sends this to the back-end logic to changed the "isFlagged" field of the respective user row in the database.

 **PUT /admin/userpromote**:
 Similar to the ban endpoint.
 When an admin clicks on the "Role+" button in the admin dashboard, the front-end makes an AJAX call that routes through the API.
 The API sends this to the back-end logic to changed the "role" field of the respective user row in the database to match the required role of admin.